by Allison Cavis, IT Specialist

 Here are ways we’ve been working to help meet your everyday tech needs:

 Outdoor places to charge up.
 The Library is surrounded by sunny benches, a long seating ledge near the front entrance, and the cool and shady Storytime Garden tucked in our building’s northwest corner.
 Now thanks to a visit from our friendly local electrician, long pipelines of power outlets are now available in each garden area.
 Look for the gray covers running along the garden walls.
-These outlets can be used by you, by students, or guests 24/7.
+These outlets can be used by you, by students, or guests — anytime during daylight hours, even when the Library building is closed.

 We’ve given our outdoor WiFi network a signal boost!
 You can access the free Estes Valley Library WiFi network from your socially-distanced car in the parking lot, from the seating around the library building, and even from the grassy bank of Black Canyon Creek!
 The parking lot north of the Library has an especially good signal.